PaulDennetiere/FizzBuzzRest/README.md

 ____
 ### Usage

 This expose a rest API, that you can query easily.
 This API will always return a JSON.
 It contains the data if everything is OK, an error describing the problem otherwise.
 This API will only accept 'GET' method, and will trigger errors if parameters doesn't respect internal rules.

+The set of paramaters is the following:
+ - int1
+ - int2
+ - string1
+ - string2
+ - limit

 Example :
 ```sh